You Are Here

 - Levels of Fair Compensation Congregations: Leadership, Practicing or Committed

-- Standardized job descriptions for congregational positions, like Senior Minister, Religious Educator, or Business Administrator.
+- Standardized job descriptions for congregational positions (PDF), like Senior Minister, Religious Educator, or Business Administrator.

 - Minister's FICA